Mulanje: trekking and hiking on Mulanje Massif

 Trekking on Mount Mulanje

-From Africa Wild Truck base, at the foot of the mountain, between Lujeri and Muloza, there are some of the most incredible views on the falls of the sources of the Ruo river.
+From Africa Wild Truck eco camp and lodge, our base at the foot of the mountain, between Lujeri and Muloza, there are some of the most incredible views on the falls of the sources of the Ruo river.
 From here depart some of the most scenic routes to reach the 11 huts on the plateau, well-connected to each other through numerous mountain paths with travel times ranging from two to six hours.
 There are possibility of being always on the move on the mountain for even a month.
 A full amount of oxygen and new energy.